Evening Conversation: Presidential Powers: Article II of the Constitution

 Wednesday, August 28, 2019, 6:30 pm - 8:00pm

 Boise State Radio Community Room 220 E. Parkcenter Blvd (Yanke Family Research Park)

 In January, the City Club of Boise launched a new Evening Conversation event designed to bring differing, and potentially contentious view points to the table, while allowing a civil and engaged audience into the conversation.
 Our aspiration is that during the dialog portion of these Evening Conversation events, Members may disagree without being disagreeable and in keeping with those values, zealous advocacy will be embraced, as long as such advocacy is civil, responsible, and reflects City Club’s mission.
 We ask guests of this Evening Conversation to be mindful of others during the engaged dialog bound to occur during these conversations, and beyond.
 Our hope is that this intimate setting will open the doors for even more engaged citizenry in our community around relevant and difficult topics to be presented.

 What is the scope of Presidential Powers as laid out in Article II of the United States Constitution?
 Do Presidents have the authority to enter into binding agreements with other nations?
 Can Presidents order United States troops into military actions outside of our national boundaries?
 Scholars have argued over these and other questions for two centuries, with leading scholars taking different views on the topics.
 Dr. David Adler, one of the nation's leading Constitutional Scholars, will discuss the extent of those powers.
-An alternate viewpoint will be posed by another leading scholar still to be determined.
 Join City Club in this timely Conversation from 6:30 to 8:00 on Wednesday, August 28th.